osquery/osquery/docs/wiki/installation/cli-flags.md

 `--enable_tables=table1,table2`

 Comma separated list of tables to enable.
 By default every table is enabled.
 If a specific table is set in both `--enable_tables` and `--disable_tables`, disabling take precedence.
 If `--enable_tables` is defined and `--disable_tables` is not set, every table but the one defined in `--enable_tables` become disabled.

+## AWS

+`--aws_imdsv2_request_attempts=3`

+How many attempts to do at requesting an IMDSv2 token.
+Such a token is retrieved from an AWS metadata service that might not always be accessible, and it's used by plugins like the loggers `AWS Kinesis`, `AWS Firehose` or the EC2 tables.

+`--aws_imdsv2_request_interval=3`

+Base seconds to wait between attempts at requesting an IMDSv2 token.
+Scales quadratically with the number of attempts.

+`--aws_disable_imdsv1_fallback=false`

+Whether to disable support for IMDSv1 and fail if an IMDSv2 token could not be retrieved